gravyboat/download-java/README.md

 download-java
 =============

-Python 2.4/2.6 script (test on RHEL) that can be used to download the java RPMs from Oracle's website, then rebuild the repo so the RPM is available.
+Python 2.4/2.6 script (tested on RHEL) that can be used to download the java RPMs from Oracle's website, then rebuild the repo so the RPM is available.

 Usage Example
 =============